earthly/website/blog/_posts/2022-07-12-terraform-lambda.md

 }
 ~~~

-Note that `terraform show` returned the current api arn and I needed to replace that with a path to make this future proof.
+Note that `terraform show` returned the current api arn for `source_arn` and I needed to replace that with a path to make this future proof.
+This is something to keep vigilant for when using `terraform show` or you might end up with resources hardcoded to values that quickly go out of date.

 ## Terraform Import API Route and Integration

-This part was by far the hardest.
+Integrating the lambda with the API was by far the hardest part for me.
 In AWS, there is a single button click process to hook a lambda up to an API endpoint.
 Behind the scenes there are a number of separate things happening.
 But once I figured out the name of all these little resources, it was easy to import and 'terraform show` them to see how they should be configured.

 ~~~{.groovy caption="main.tf"}
 ## Attach Lambda to API Gateway